-Mission of the Earth Federation Institute
+Mission of the Earth Constitution Institute

-THE EFI-WCPA FAMILY
+THE ECI-WCPA FAMILY

-PEOPLE AROUND THE WORLD IDENTIFY AS MEMBERS OF THE EFI-WCPA FAMILY.
+PEOPLE AROUND THE WORLD IDENTIFY AS MEMBERS OF THE ECI-WCPA FAMILY.
 DESPITE OUR DIFFERENCES IN CULTURE, RELIGION, OR NATIONALITY, WE ARE ALL WORLD CITIZENS OF EMPATHY, LOVE OF NATURE AND ONE ANOTHER, MUTUAL UNDERSTANDING, AND DEEP CONCERN FOR BOTH THE FUTURE AND THE REST OF THE HUMAN FAMILY.

 WE TALK AND LEARN TOGETHER AS A COOPERATIVE PARTNERSHIP OF WORLD CITIZENS.
-MEMBERSHIP IN EFI AND WCPA JOINS US IN SOLIDARITY, WORKING TOGETHER TO RATIFY AND IMPLEMENT THE CONSTITUTION FOR THE FEDERATION OF EARTH.
+MEMBERSHIP IN ECI AND WCPA JOINS US IN SOLIDARITY, WORKING TOGETHER TO RATIFY AND IMPLEMENT THE CONSTITUTION FOR THE FEDERATION OF EARTH.
 LET US ALWAYS KEEP OUR COMMON VISION IN MIND AS WE MOVE FORWARD TOGETHER TOWARD A PLANETARY SYSTEM PREDICATED ON PEACE, PROSPERITY, FREEDOM, AND SUSTAINABILITY.

-The Earth Federation Institute serves as a dynamic think tank devoted to creating a world system of freedom, justice, and peace.
+The Earth Constitution Institute serves as a dynamic think tank devoted to creating a world system of freedom, justice, and peace.
 Faculty and students of the Institute examine solutions to world challenges in depth and from a comprehensive and holistic systems perspective.

-EFI emphasizes integrating solutions to global problems through the elaboration of world law with a democratic world parliament held to limits under the Constitution for the Federation of Earth (Earth Constitution).
+ECI emphasizes integrating solutions to global problems through the elaboration of world law with a democratic world parliament held to limits under the Constitution for the Federation of Earth (Earth Constitution).

 EFI faculty and students study a range of global solutions that exceed the capacities of nation-states.